pieterhartel/Mutation-at-scale/README.md

 We assume the reader to be familiar with `node`, `npm`, and `truffle`.
 See [Node](https://nodejs.org/) and [Truffle](https://www.trufflesuite.com) for the relevant documentation.

+Some of the scripts use `gsed` rather than the less powerful `sed`.

 # 4. Programs
 There are two main programs in the replication package: `chainsol.js` and `mutasol.js.` The first, `chainsol.js`, downloads a contract from Etherscan, as described here [Truffle-tests-for-free](https://arxiv.org/abs/1907.09208).